UnexomWid/Exomit/README.md

 ```
 +++++^n
 // Summary: Outputs "5".
-// Sets the value at index 0 to 5, and outputs it to STDOUT as a number.
+// Sets the value at index 0 to 5, and outputs it as a number.
 ```

 ```
 V^
 // Summary: Outputs the input as a character.
-// Reads from STDIN and replaces the value at index 0 with the input (STDIN_input), and outputs it to STDOUT as a character.
+// Reads and replaces the value at index 0 with the input, and outputs it as a character.
 ```

 ```
 V^c_n\
 // Summary: Outputs the input as a character and as a number.
-// Reads from STDIN and replaces the value at index 0 with the input (STDIN_input).
+// Reads and replaces the value at index 0 with the input.
 // Outputs the value as a character.
 // Outputs a space.
 // Outputs the value as a number.